How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Start with the easiest section

 Amateur writers start writing at the beginning because, well, it’s the beginning.
 This is a mistake.
-Introductions are the most challenging part of a blog unless you already have a superb idea for an opening.
+Introductions are often the most challenging part of a blog.
 Starting here is a recipe for writer’s block.

 Instead of starting with the most challenging part, begin wherever you think is easiest.
 Is there a topic you are already familiar with or a story you are burning to share?
 Start there.
 When that is done, work on the next section that is the easiest to write.
 This is usually the portion directly before or after the part you just finished, but it doesn’t have to be.
 When that section is complete, repeat.
 Keep doing this until you are done.